zone-eu/zone-mta/README.md

 # ZoneMTA (project X-699)

-Tiny outbound SMTP relay (MTA/MSA) built on Node.js and LevelDB.
+Modern outbound SMTP relay (MTA/MSA) built on Node.js and LevelDB.

 The goal of this project is to provide granular control over routing different messages.
 Trusted senders can be routed through high-speed "sending zones" that use high reputation IP addresses, less trusted senders can be routed through slower "sending zones" or through IP addresses with less reputation.